John-Nagle/lslutils/work/vehicleinfomsgs.md

 sent to a door should return

-   {"reply" : "info", "serial" : INTEGER, "objectclass": "door", "requesttypes" : ["status", "open", "close"]}
+   {"reply" : "info", "serial" : INTEGER, "objectclass": "door", "name" : STRING, "requesttypes" : ["status", "open", "close"]}

 which tells you that the door will reply to those requests.
+Note that a single request may result in several responses where there are multiple doors.

-   {"request" : status", "serial" : INTEGER, "id", KEY, "language" : "en" }
+   {"request" : status", "serial" : INTEGER, "id", KEY, "name", STRING, "language" : "en" }

 returns some door info:

    {"reply" : status", "serial" : INTEGER, "state": STRING, "pos": VECTOR, "rot": ROTATION, "size" : VECTOR,
     "rpos": BOOLEAN, "regioncorner": VECTOR, doortype" : STRING, "name" : STRING, "error" : STRING, "msg" : STRING }

+Only one door should respond to a status message that contains a name.
+Each door of an object needs a unique name.

 **language** in the request is the language for the "msg" field, if the object has multiple language options.
 The keywords are fixed for all language options.